-Top Six Things NOT To Say To A Parent Who Suspects Their Child May Be Autistic:
+Six Things NOT To Say To A Parent Who Suspects Their Child May Be Autistic

 In this post, we’re going to take a look at some of the key things one shouldn’t say to a parent who believes their child may be autistic.
 Maybe you can helpfully share the article with them?
 Or share our ‘What Is Autism?’ blog!

 Let’s be clear – if the parent has taken the trouble to research autistic neurologies, and a third party is struggling to understand and comprehend what they’re talking about, chances are that the parent is more educated than the friend or family member, at this point.
 So please, third party, do hear them out!